- Advocacy Information Center

 617.367.2458 x 205

 617.367.2458 x 203

 About the Staff

 Executive Director Greg Galer joined the Boston Preservation Alliance on September 1, 2012.
-Born in Boston, a passionate preservationist, and an accomplished senior level non-profit executive, Galer brings over 20 years experience as a historic preservation advocate and museum professional to the organization.
+Born in Boston, a passionate preservationist, and an accomplished senior level non-profit executive, Galer brings nearly 30 years experience as a historic preservation advocate and museum professional to the organization.
 Previous positions include: Vice President of Collections and Exhibitions at the New Bedford Whaling Museum/Old Dartmouth Historical Society (New Bedford, MA), Curator of the Stonehill Industrial History Center at Stonehill College (Easton, MA), and Coordinator of Industrial History at the Valentine Museum (Richmond, VA).

 Galer holds an A.B.
 (Bachelor of Arts) with Honors in American Civilization from Brown University and a Ph.D. in the History and Social Study of Science and Technology from MIT.
 He has been active with organizations such as Preservation Massachusetts, the Easton (MA) Historical Commission and the Society for Industrial Archeology for many years.